sage-code/maj/alphabet.md

 **penalty:**

-There is an extra cost of 2 for one hand letters.
+There is an extra cost of 2 for same hand consecutive letters.

 Hand   | Letter
 -------|------------------------------------------